studyathome-internationally/rehabilitationstechnik/docs/en/chapter9.md

 .bandwidth-human-organs#Bandwidths of human senses [@zagler:2013]

-If an action is performed by means of a deputy, e.g. a device or robot, it is called “motor substitution”.
+If an action is performed through a deputy, e.g. a device or robot, it is called “motor substitution”.
 The example displayed in Figure 38 shows a substitution for the action lifting which is done by a device.
 If the lifting through the device is initiated by pressing a button, then “pressing the button” is the substitute for the motor function of the upper limbs.
 Otherwise, if the lifting through the device is initiated by voice control, then “speaking” is the substitute for the motor function of the upper limbs. [@zagler:2013]